 Introductory Post

 Hi!
 My name is Ivan Boldyrev, I am software engineer born in Novosibirsk, Russia.
-My main areas of interest are functional programming, Rust, and big data/highload.
-Since the beginning of 2024 I live in Barcelona, Spain.
+My main areas of interest are functional programming, Rust, and parallel programming.
+Since the start of 2024 I live in Barcelona, Spain.
 My favourite projects are: StarJs – astronomical library for JavaScript.
-FUCC – LALR parser generator for Common Lisp. hdfesse – WIP HDFS library in Rust (originally intended to replace libhdfs).
-I am big fan of Emacs and Apple Macbook Air M1.
+FUCC – LALR parser generator for Common Lisp. harm – WIP dynamic ARM assembler DSL for Rust.
+I am big fan of Emacs, Rust language and Apple Macbook Air M1.
 My other hobbies include studying French language, ink pens, sailing and reading. ...